tenaspace/react-headless-mouse-cursor/README.md

 # @tenaspace/react-headless-mouse-cursor

-This is an unstyled React component helping you to easy to make the Mouse Cursor with your style.
+This is an unstyled React component that helps you to easily make the Mouse Cursor with your style.

 ## Demo